 The crisis explained

 Substantial parts of this article are pillaged wholesale from Ryan Barne’s excellent account of the crisis, and Mortgage Guarantee Insurance’s colorful account of the crisis.
 I steal from the best.
 And thanks to the commenters that pointed out numerous errors.
 In 2001, the Federal Reserve began cutting rates dramatically, dropping to 1% in 2003, in order to stimulate the economy.
-This produced a boom, and especially a housing boom, in …
+This produced a boom, and especially a housing boom, in 2002.
+A housing boom was a rational and appropriate response …

 It is often claimed that the disaster was produced by deregulation.
 What deregulation you may ask?
 Well, mostly, the dismantling of Glass-Steagall.
 I don’t think dismantling Glass-Steagall caused the crisis, but it is undeniable that if Glass-Steagall had remained in effect, the crisis would have been far less severe, for Glass-Steagall restrained financial institutions from being too big to fail.
-It was the biggest institutions, the institutions too big to …
+It was the biggest institutions, the institutions too big to fail, that behaved the worst, and lost the largest proportion …

 Mortgage Fraud, predatory borrowing: